3dsedi/message-board/README.md

 please wait until the whole aplication started, then create a user and start enjoying the application by going to `localhost:3000` address

 2.without `docker-compose`:
+- database setup:
+please comment the services related to the backend and frontend of `docker-compose.yml` file and run `docker-compose up`, otherwise it need a postgres DB hosted on `localhost`
 - Backend Setup:
 please go to the backend dir and run the below commands
 ```sh